 Big Comingling Inventory Announcement Made at Amazon Accelerate

 Amazon made a series of big announcements at its annual Accelerate conference for sellers on September 17, 2025.
 One change, announced at the first general session by Nadya Dhalla (Director of Supply Chain by Amazon) was the end of “commingling.”
-Commingling will be phased out across the supply chain, fully removed by early 2026.
+Commingling practices will change on March 31, 2026.

-Keep reading to learn about why comingling was previously needed, what this update means for brands selling on Amazon, and actions to take before comingling is completely phased out.
+Keep reading to learn about why comingling was previously needed, what this update means for brands selling on Amazon, and actions to take before comingling changes.

-Why Commingled Inventory Existed & Why Amazon Ended It
+Why Commingled Inventory Existed & Why Amazon Is Changing It

 Commingling is the practice of pooling identical items from different sellers under a single manufacturer barcode, with Amazon shipping the closest unit, regardless of the supplier.